pixelstorm/coding_guidelines_custom_builds/README.md

 1. Tablepress
 1. Yoast
 1. Woocommerce

+1. Prefix all functions with pxs_ and tables with a unique white_label prefix.

 # Custom Coding
 1. Prefix all functions with pxs_ and tables with a unique white_label prefix.